AnonKryptiQuz/Xploitra/README.md

 3. **After generation, the payload will be saved as a `.bat` file, which is compatible with Windows systems.**

+## **Disclaimer**

+- **Educational Purposes Only**: Xploitra is intended for educational and research use.
+The tool should not be used for illegal or malicious activities.
+It is the user’s responsibility to ensure compliance with local laws and regulations.

 ## **Author**

 **Created by:** [AnonKryptiQuz](https://AnonKryptiQuz.github.io/)